Back

 Y Combinator

-Probably one of the most popular business incubators that finances startups on the seed stage and helps to find a technical co-founder.
+Probably, one of the most popular business incubators that finances startups on the seed stage and helps to find a technical co-founder.
 Apart from initial investments, you may get access to startuppers passionate about their ideas.

-Every year Y Combinator organizes an online startup school where participants:
+Every year, Y Combinator organizes an online startup school where participants:

-• study business theory;
+• study business theory

-• track their startup development progress;
+• track their startup development progress

-• score their first deals;
+• score their first deals

-• find co-founders.
+• find co-founders

 Startupbootcamp

 It’s a business accelerator with 20+ international industry-focused programs.
-The platform provides access to mentors, potential partners, and investors from various technical industries: IoT, fintech, foodtech.
+The platform provides access to mentors, potential partners, and investors from various technical industries: IoT, fintech, and foodtech.
 On the website, you can check upcoming events where you can meet other startuppers and find a tech co-founder.

 Seedcamp